deanwampler/JustEnoughScalaForSpark/README.md

 ## Working through the Tutorial

 Now we can load the tutorial.
 Once you open the URL, you'll see the `JustEnoughScalaForSpark` listed.
-Click once to open it, then open `notebooks`, then click on the tutorial notebook, `JustEnoughScalaForSpark.ipynb`.
+Click once to open it, then open `notebooks`, then click one of the tutorial notebooks:

+* `JustEnoughScalaForSpark.ipynb` if using Jupyter
+* `JustEnoughScalaForSpark-BeakerX.ipynb` if using BeakerX

 It will open in a new tab.
+(The reason a separate BeakerX notebook is required is because we have to start Spark explicitly in BeakerX notebooks, while it's started for us automatically in the Jupyter Docker image.)

 > **Tip:** The `notebooks` directory also contains [PDF](notebooks/JustEnoughScalaForSpark.pdf) and [HTML](notebooks/JustEnoughScalaForSpark.html) print outs of the notebook, in case you have trouble running the notebook itself.